tomazgda/non-rex/README.md

 # web-trex
 *pronounced web-treks*

-The loop not including the t-rex.
+The whole loop.

 That means:
 - an elm web-app with some controls.
 - a racket web server.
+- a unity project with the trex
-- communication between the two using web sockets.
+- communication between the elm app and the racket server with web sockets.
+- communication between the racket server and unity with web sockets

 ## dependencies
 - elm